NCLEX Canada Exam Application | Processing and Registration

 The National Council Licensure Examination or NCLEX is a national exam for nurse licensure in the United States and Canada.
-The National Council of State Boards of Nursing, Inc., or NCSBN Inc., administers the NCLEX exam.
+The National Council of State Boards of Nursing, Inc., or NCSBN Inc., administers the NCLEX exam in Canada.
 This exam is used to determine whether a nurse applicant is qualified to work on the regulatory board of their choice in Canada.
-NCSBN Inc. represents 50 State Boards of Nursing and different Regulatory bodies, each with its own set of NCLEX requirements, qualifications, NCLEX registration process or regulations, and NCLEX exam price.
-As a result, depending on their level of education, work experience, and other factors, one foreign nurse may qualify for one Regulatory board while another may not.
+NCSBN Inc. represents 50 State Boards of Nursing and different Regulatory bodies, each with its own set of NCLEX requirements for Canada, qualifications, NCLEX registration process or regulations, and NCLEX exam price.
+As a result, depending on their level of education, work experience, and other factors, one foreign nurse may qualify for one Regulatory board while another may not

 How to register as a nurse in Canada?

 In Canada, the NCLEX RN application for foreign nurses normally involves the following phases: